Dcxalius/MD-Editor/README.md

 ## Troubleshooting & FAQ

 No user-provided troubleshooting tips or frequently asked questions are available yet.

+### Hot Reload Workflow

+MD-Editor targets multiple heads (Windows, Android, Skia.Gtk).
+We use the Windows head as the primary Hot Reload target.
+See [docs/hot-reload.md](docs/hot-reload.md) for setup guidance, validated launch commands, and platform-specific notes.
 ## Overview
 MD-Editor is a markdown-focused editing project.
 This repository will grow to include the core editor implementation, supporting assets, and documentation so contributors can help shape the experience.